Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Training Tips

 Long runs are especially important now not just for training but for figuring out everything about race day.
-Start planning your wardrobe and wear things during your long runs to make sure they make you feel confident, comfy, and chafe-free.
-And if you’ve been running in basketball shorts and a cotton top, invest in quality running gear ASAP.
+Start planning your half marathon race gear and wear things during your long runs to make sure they make you feel confident, comfy, and chafe-free.

 Week 5